tizianogallo/polimi-gsom-projects/README.md

 ### 🤖 Machine Learning & Business Applications
 **Yeti: A Churning Case Study**
 Predicting customer churn for a travel agency using binary classification.
 Trained and compared 9 models (SVM, Random Forest, Gradient Boosting and more) across a 3-way merged dataset from Sales, Finance and CRM departments.
-Winner: SVM with RBF kernel (F1=0.894, AUC=0.927).
 Findings translated into actionable business recommendations for loyal and at-risk school profiles.

 ---